Arkham/juliu.is/content/blog/peeling-zeroes/index.md

 ```

 This looks a tad different from the previous `data Nat = Z | S Nat`
-definition, but it's actually quite close:
+definition, but it's quite close:
 - We are defining a function called `Fin` that takes a natural number and returns a type.
 - One possible constructor is `FZ`, which stands for "finite zero".
 - The other constructor is `FS`, which takes an existing `Fin` and returns its successor.

 From this explanation it's not clear _how_ we are restricting these natural numbers,
 so let's play around with some finite numbers.
 Since a literal `0` can
+be an `Int`, a `Nat`, and many other things, we have to use the special
-represent many different numbers we can use the `the` function to tell
+`the` function to tell Idris which specific type we want:
-Idris that we want a specific type:

 ```elm
 > the (Fin 1) 0
 FZ
 ```

-All good here, nothing to see.
+So everything is good when we ask for a `0` in `Fin 1`, the set of natural
+numbers strictly less than `1`.
 How about this?

 ```elm
 > the (Fin 0) 0
 ```

-This blows up..
+It blows up!

 ```
 Error: Can't find an implementation